AntanasMurelis/EpiStats/README.md

 # Morphological Cell Statistics

 This repository contains a Python script and associated tools for calculating morphological statistics of cells in 3D images.
 The main script processes a labeled 3D image and computes various cell statistics, such as cell areas, volumes, elongation, and contact area fraction.
 The results are saved as CSV files for further analysis.
+In addition, cell meshes and filtered cell meshes are saved in their respective directories.

 ## Requirements